inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 ### Ollama Chat

-The `ollama.html` web-app uses the [Ollama browser API](https://github.com/ollama/ollama-js/?tab=readme-ov-file#browser-usage) for communication with the Ollama service.
-In order to run this version of the web-app, the above library must be installed.
+The `ollama.html` web-app uses the [Ollama browser API](https://github.com/ollama/ollama-js/?tab=readme-ov-file#browser-usage) for communication with the Ollama service, using the library's `chat()` function instead of calling `fetch()` directly.
+The advantage of this approach is that sending the query is more straightforward, configuring and passing an object that is essentially the body of the request.
+The disadvantages are that Ollama's browser library must be installed, and the necessary items are included using `import` statements in the JavaScript code itself.

 In the adaptive palette main directory, execute this command line instruction to install the ollama JavaScript package: